D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 For the purposes of this tutorial, we’ll only cover Zk-SNARKs.
 However, you can read more about how Zk-STARKs work on the [StarkWare website](https://starkware.co/stark/), while info that compares the differences between Zk-SNARKs and Zk-STARKs can be found on this [Panther Protocol blog post](https://blog.pantherprotocol.io/zk-snarks-vs-zk-starks-differences-in-zero-knowledge-technologies/).**

-### 🎯 Zk-SNARK: Zero-Knowledge Succinct Non-Interactive Argument of Knowledge
+### 🎯 Zk-SNARK: a short, non-interactive, zero-knowledge argument of knowledge

 A Zk-SNARK is a non-interactive proof system where the prover can demonstrate to the verifier that a statement is true by simply submitting one proof.
 And the verifier is able to verify the proof in a very short time.
 Typically, dealing with a Zk-SNARK consists of three main phases:
-* Conducting a trusted setup using a [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocol to generate proving and verification keys (using Powers of TAU)
+* Conducting a trusted setup using a [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocol to generate proving and verification keys (using Powers of TAU),
-* Generating a proof using a prover key, public input, and secret input (witness)
+* Generating a proof using a prover key, public input, and secret input (witness),
-* Verifying the proof
+* Verifying the proof.

 Let's set up our development environment and start coding!

-## ⚙ Development environment setup
+## ⚙ Setting up the development environment

 Let's begin the process by taking the following steps: